zeek-plugins/igmp/README.md

 - IGMPv2: [RFC 2236](https://datatracker.ietf.org/doc/html/rfc2236)
 - IGMPv3: [RFC 3376](https://datatracker.ietf.org/doc/html/rfc3376)

 ## Getting the package

 ### :loudspeaker: News: Present natively in Zeek >= 9.0

-The IGMP package has been included in the Zeek codebase as of version 9.0, so if you run this version or higher, you don't have to do anything, just profit !
+The IGMP package has been included in the Zeek codebase as of version 9.0, so if you run this version or higher, you don't have to install it, just profit !

 Consult the section [Using the package](#using-the-package) below for usage instructions.

 ### Installation (Zeek version < 9.0)